Rooted and Rising Silent Meditation Retreat:

 Cost & Registration

 This retreat is being offered on a tiered sliding scale.
 Please choose the rate that best fits your circumstances.
+If you want to attend, we will do our best to ensure that you’re able to, regardless of financial circumstances.

 the standard cost of participating in this retreat